37 Cheap Items that Will Remain Priceless in Prepping

 26. Seeds

-As of right now, seed packets are extremely cheap to get your hands on and another great solution to provide fruit and vegetables for your family.
+Currently, seed packets are incredibly cheap to get your hands on and another great solution to provide fruit and vegetables for your family.
 With food already scarce in a widespread emergency, you won’t want to be caught without them.
 I purchase all of my garden seeds from this company: SeedsNow

 Please remember if you plant flowers, the bees will come.
-You need them to pollinate some of your vegetables and fruits.
+It would be best to have them to pollinate some of your vegetables and fruits.

 27. Condiments

-With your situation already bleak as it is, don’t make it worse by not having condiments to add flavor to your next meal.
-And what’s nice about condiments like ketchup, mustard, and bbq sauce, is that they will last longer than most food items, other than your canned goods.
+With your situation already bleak, don’t make it worse by not having condiments to add flavor to your next meal.
+And what’s nice about condiments like ketchup, mustard, and BBQ sauce is that they will last longer than most food items other than your canned goods.

 28. Spices